swando/linkchecker/trunk/LinkChecker/Readme.txt

 to other urls, images, files etc. A collection of all Links are then scanned further and classified into 'good' and 'broken' links.
 Serial scanning 100s of such URLs may take time and hence a thread pool is introduced to run the scan in parallel.
-A nice HTML report is generated and launched at the end with all the details of all the URLs and other stats.
+A nice HTML report ([http://linkchecker.googlecode.com/files/sample-report.html sample]) is generated and launched at the end with all the details of all the URLs and other stats.

   * Using Java Version 1.6.0_24 for development and testing.
   * Application is tested on MAC and PC.